10 Famous Vietnamese Musicians in the 20th Century

 Doan Chuan Composer.
 Photo: baokhanhhoa.vn

-Doan Chuan composer (1924-2001) was born in Cat Hai, Hai Phong City, but grew up in Hanoi, the son of the owner of the famous Van Van fish sauce company at that time.
-Falling in love with the Hawaiian guitar, he learned by himself and wrote songs that went in the hearts of many listeners.
+Doan Chuan Composer (1924-2001) was born in Cat Hai, Hai Phong City, but grew up in Hanoi, the son of the owner of the famous Van Van fish sauce company at that time.
+Falling in love with the Hawaiian guitar, he learned by himself and wrote songs that went into the hearts of many listeners.

 Doan Chuan is one of the typical musicians of the pre-war lyrical genre of Vietnamese music.
 Although he left behind only a few works, his works have gone deep into the hearts of many generations.
-All his songs are credited with the author’s name “Doan Chuan – Tu Linh”.
-Actually, Tu Linh (? – 1992) was not directly involved in composing, but Doan Chuan wrote the two together to honor his best friend, to honor the friendship that contributed to creating artistic inspiration.
+All his songs are credited with the author’s name: “Doan Chuan – Tu Linh.”
+Tu Linh (? – 1992) was not directly involved in composing, but Doan Chuan wrote the two together to honor his best friend and the friendship that contributed to creating artistic inspiration.

-A total of twenty-one songs by musician Doan Chuan have been identified so far, in which his compositions often refer to autumn.
-However, he considers himself an amateur in composing music and in love.
+So far, twenty-one songs by musician Doan Chuan have been identified, and his compositions often refer to Autumn.
+However, he considers himself an amateur composer and is in love.

-Many singers are performing the compositions of Doan Chuan such as Le Thanh, Le Thu, Khanh Ly, Anh Tuyet, Bang Kieu, and Tung Duong.
-Singer Le Dung has blown into Doan Chuan’s compositions the best colors of classical works.
+Many singers, such as Le Thanh, Le Thu, Khanh Ly, Anh Tuyet, Bang Kieu, and Tung Duong, perform Doan Chuan’s compositions.
+Singer Le Dung has infused Doan Chuan’s compositions with the best colors of classical works.

-Lovely Autumn composed by Doan Chuan, sung by Le Dung
+Lovely Autumn composed by Doan Chuan and sung by Le Dung

 In early 2000, he suffered a cerebrovascular accident and fell into a coma.
-After that, he regained consciousness but lost his voice, could only write on paper until his death in November 2001.
+After that, he regained consciousness but lost his voice and could only write on paper until his death in November 2001.

 10. Pham Duy Musician